-ICT at St John Fisher aims to equip students with the knowledge and skills to enable them to access the ever changing world of technological innovation.
-The aim is to give them transferable skills that they can use in future education, the workplace and everyday life.
+ICT at St John Fisher Catholic High School aims to equip students with the knowledge and skills to enable them to access the ever-changing world of technological innovation.
+The aim is to give students transferable skills that they can use in future education, the workplace and everyday life.
 There is an understanding that e-safety is essential and we integrate this across the curriculum to ensure students have the skills and information required to stay safe online.

 Learning and Teaching

-In KS3 students access computer science via the technology carousel.
-They study computer science for 8 weeks in the school year.
-In this time, they have 3 lessons per fortnight.
 The KS3 curriculum is designed to carry on from previous learning in KS2 and prepares students for the rigour of the GCSEs.
-Alongside this our goal is to make students effective and safe users of ICT.

 At KS4 we offer two qualifications:

 At KS4 we offer two qualifications which enables us to cater for the talents and abilities of all students.
 Below you will find an outline of the two courses currently offered, but more can be found from the examination board specifications.

 Cambridge National Certificate in Creative iMedia (Examination Board: OCR) The Cambridge National Certificate is ideal for students who enjoy using the computer software to be creative.
 Students at St John Fisher study three units: R093 Creative iMedia in the media industry – this is an examination taken at the end of Year 11 and externally assessed by OCR; R094: Visual identity and digital graphics and R097 Interactive digital media are worth 60% and are internally assessed and then moderated by OCR.